Make a donation - Covid-19 Appeal

 The worship, learning, and research that Woodbrooke provides aren't possible without the kind donations we receive in support of our work.
 At the moment our ability to generate income from the Woodbrooke Centre in Birmingham has been severely impacted by the Covid-19 outbreak and we are concerned about the long-term impact on Woodbrooke.
-All of our commercial and on-site courses are currently suspended and as a charity, we aren't eligible for the majority of the current government support.
+We aren't eligible for the majority of the current government support.
 We would welcome any contributions via donations, grants or legacies to help us to continue nurturing the Quaker community and message for years to come.
 If you can help in any way please get in contact.

 How can you help?